m-krivov/Texel-BodyScan-Dataset/README.md

 ![Free Fusion](/images/free_fusion.png)

-Depth maps and color frames from our dataset are the original records used by Free Fusion (not Portal MX!) to reconstruct 3D meshes.
+Depth maps and color frames are the original recordings from Azure Kinect, used by Free Fusion (not Portal MX!) to reconstruct 3D meshes.
 The only fix was made is distortion mitigation using OpenCV.

 ## Preview